kayla-manning/election-analysis-2020/posts/turnout.md

 Different states have different [regulations](https://www.nytimes.com/interactive/2020/08/11/us/politics/vote-by-mail-us-states.html) regarding voting by mail.
 In the presidential primaries, states that encouraged people to vote by mail experienced impressive [success](https://fivethirtyeight.com/features/there-have-been-38-statewide-elections-during-the-pandemic-heres-how-they-went/).
 Naturally, states that mailed every voter an absentee ballot saw the greatest share of votes cast absentee, and states that did not mail anything and required a non-COVID excuse to vote absentee had the lowest share of absentee voting.

 Many Republicans [believe](https://www.nytimes.com/2020/05/25/us/vote-by-mail-coronavirus.html) that widespread absentee voting will benefit Democrats, so people may attempt to manipulate voting by mail measures to stifle the vote of certain subsets of the electorate.
 Fortunately, most states requiring non-COVID-19 excuses for absentee voting reliably vote Republican, most states mailing ballots to all voters reliably vote Democratic, and most swing states allow absentee voting for all but do not nudge in one way or another.
 While the concern about attempts to manipulate voter turnout are certainly valid, it appears that policies enacted by states will only serve to reinforce existing voting tendencies.

-While voting by mail removed some barriers to voting, states that do not have such policies

 #### How [FiveThirtyEight's Forecast](https://fivethirtyeight.com/features/how-fivethirtyeights-2020-presidential-forecast-works-and-whats-different-because-of-covid-19/) Deals with Unpredictability